RKRafaelNascimento/expense-splitter-backend/readme.md

 ### Postman Collection

-The Postman collection is available in the following path:
+The Postman collection is available in the following path

 ```
 \_postman